andre3racks/car-value-prediction/models/README.md

-Hey guys, it's probably best for usability purposes to make sure we are building models similarily to each other.
+Hey guys, it's probably best for usability purposes to make sure we are building models similar to each other.
 Check out models/kmeans.py for an example.

 Some assumptions I made that I think should be present in all models: